 No matter what form of therapy you choose, the very first session is the hardest.
-Take some tips from our post on what to say at your first therapy session to help make a smooth start to this helpful journey.
+Take some tips from our article What To Talk About In Therapy to help make the initial 5-10 minutes of every session the easiest.

 Does group therapy sound like something for you?